 - Have questions about drought impacts to Peoria?
 Click HERE to view the FAQs.

-- The 2014 Sustain & Gain brochure is here!
-Click HERE to view all the bulk trash, recycling, water conservation and water resource information you’ll need for the upcoming year
+- The new Sustain & Gain brochure is here!
+Click HERE to view all the bulk trash, recycling, water conservation and water resource information you’ll need for the upcoming year!

 - Importance of Water to U.S. Economy - The EPA has released a detailed report on the importance of water to the U.S. economy.